Projects

 JC Zhao, Edessa Sahin, Hangyang Zhou, Yihuan Wang, Grigory Shutko

-We investigate the current forum workstreams and future expansion plans of global quantum computing networks in Greater China by investigating the related stakeholders: public, private, and academic.
+We investigate the current forum workstreams and future expansion plans of global quantum computing networks in Greater China by examining the relevant stakeholders: public, private, and academic sectors.